honeymelon-app/honeymelon/docs/guide/converting-files.md

 ### Scenario 3: Batch Convert Folder

-**Goal**: Convert all videos in a folder to H.265
+**Goal**: Convert all videos in a folder to MP4 for compatibility

 1. Drag the entire folder into Honeymelon
 2. All video files are added to the queue
-3. Select `video-to-mkv` for each job
+3. Select `video-to-mp4` for each job
-4. Choose **High** quality tier
+4. Choose **Balanced** quality tier
 5. Start all conversions

-Result: Entire folder converted with maximum quality H.265 encoding.
+Result: Entire folder converted to MP4 with broad compatibility.

 ### Scenario 4: Extract Audio